Kong/docs.konghq.com/README.md

 Some of the checks can be manually marked as approved using labels:

 * `ci:manual-approve:link-validation` - mark link checking as successful.
-Useful when Netlify returns a `HTTP 400` error and the links are validated manually
+Useful when Netlify returns an `HTTP 400` error and the links are validated manually.

 ### include-check